 The Office of Financial Aid works closely with the Study Abroad Office to ensure that our students receive the financial aid they are qualified for while attending their student abroad program.

 Students wishing to enroll in a University of Mississippi Study Abroad Program must apply with the Study Abroad Office and meet with the Office of Financial Aid to determine the process and availability of Federal, State, and Institutional aid.

 The Office of Financial Aid will update the student’s cost of attendance for the term abroad and will determine when a student’s aid can be disbursed.
 Aid can only disburse 5 days prior to the actual start date of the study abroad program.
 Advisors will discuss budgeting issues and encourage students to work with the Study Abroad Office to know what their charges and expenses will be while studying abroad.

-If a student is planning on receiving any federal Title IV (Pell Grant, Iraq and Afghanistan Service Grant, SEOG, TEACH, Work-Study, Direct Loans, Perkins Loan, and PLUS loans) during their term abroad, they will need to complete the Study Abroad Financial Aid Agreement.
+If a student is planning on receiving any federal Title IV (Pell Grant, Iraq and Afghanistan Service Grant, SEOG, TEACH, Work-Study, Direct Loans, and PLUS loans) during their term abroad, they will need to complete the Study Abroad Financial Aid Agreement.